 Click to Enlarge

-Thorlabs' laser safety fabric is designed to withstand high laser energy up to EN 12254:2010(E) certification with the flexibility to be cut into custom sizes to suit experimental needs.
-The LPCM1 laser rated material is made of a rubber compound fabric, which is the same material used to make our laser safety curtain panels.
-The table to the right gives the certifications applicable for certain wavelength regions; to see the complete EN 12254:2010(E) certification, please click here.
+Thorlabs' laser safety fabric is designed to withstand high laser energy up to EN 12254: 2010(E) certification with the flexibility to be cut into custom sizes to suit experimental needs.
+The laser rated material is made of a rubber compound fabric, which is the same material used to make our laser safety curtain panels.
+The table to the right gives the certifications applicable for certain wavelength regions; to see the complete EN 12254: 2010(E) certification, please click here.
 The customizable nature of this fabric makes it ideal for creating window covers and building custom enclosures for experiments and optical systems.
 Please ensure that the cutting tool you are using is sharp in order to reduce frayed edges.
-The red laser safety label (right) is attached to each sheet of 1.6 m x 1.0 m fabric.
+A red laser safety label, as seen in the image to the right, is attached to each sheet of 1.0 m and 3.05 m long fabric.

 These blackout blinds are made from a black, rubberized fabric.
 Designed for applications where light exclusion is required, such as laboratories and dark rooms, they can be used to keep stray light out of photosensitive setups.
 They are also useful for preventing bright sources from being visible by people outside the lab.
 The fabric is totally opaque, and the blinds are manually operated by a side chain.
 They can be attached to the wall or window recess using the two brackets and four screws that are supplied.
 Please note that the blinds are not intended for use as a laser curtain since the material is not flame retardant.
 The material has also not been tested for cleanroom compatibility.